Slack commands

 4. /status

-Setting up status in Slack.
+Setting up a status in Slack.

-Slack commands related to channel management & navigation
+Slash commands related to channel management & navigation

 5. /open or /join